owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source3_image_2.md

 media_type: image

 _title: The Saturday Magazine, Choice of Seasons, The Tibet Goat
 description: An image of a full magazine page with two columns of text.
-The left column begins with the article "Choice of Seasons", and the right column begins with the column "The Tibet Goat."
+The left column begins with the article "Choice of Seasons", and the right column begins with an article titled "The Tibet Goat."
-creator: John William Parker, The Society for Promoting Christian Knowledge
+creator: The Society for Promoting Christian Knowledge
 _date: 1835
 rights: Public Domain
 type: Text